Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 The webbing between the toes helps with propulsion through water and provides stability while swimming.

-The Hose’s Palm Civet is just one example of the many animals with webbed feet found all over the world.
+The Hose’s Palm Civet is just one example of the many animals with webbed feet found worldwide.

-From birds like the Waved Albatross and Snow Petrel to mammals like Muskrats and even some species of primates, this adaptation is prevalent across various types of animals.
+This adaptation is prevalent across various types of animals, from birds like the Waved Albatross and Snow Petrel to mammals like Muskrats and even some species of primates.

 Next time you see an animal swimming or wading in the water, look closely at its feet.
-You may be surprised that webbed feet are a common feature among these creatures!
+You may be surprised that webbed feet are common among these creatures!

 22. Greylag Goose

-The Greylag Goose, also known as the Anser anser, is a bird species with webbed feet that belong to the family of Anatidae.
+The Greylag Goose, also known as the Anser anser, is a bird species with webbed feet that belongs to the family of Anatidae.

-These geese reside in different parts of Europe, Western Asia, and North Africa, where they inhabit a wide variety of wetlands, including ponds, lakes, rivers, and marshes.
+These geese reside in different parts of Europe, Western Asia, and North Africa, where they inhabit various wetlands, including ponds, lakes, rivers, and marshes.

-The Greylag Goose has distinctive features such as a grey-brown body, a white neck and head, and a pink beak with a black tip.
+The Greylag Goose is distinctive, with a grey-brown body, a white neck and head, and a pink beak with a black tip.

 They have strong and flexible webbed feet, which allow them to swim efficiently in the water and walk on muddy or soft surfaces.